Northwest Stadium: Design

 The stadium has five levels: the Lower Level, the Club Level, the Upper Level, and the Lower and Upper Suite Levels.
 The Lower Level is named after Bobby Mitchell, a running back and executive with the team from 1962 to 2002.
 The Club Level is named after Joe Gibbs, the team's head coach from 1981 to 1992 and from 2004 to 2007.
 The Upper Level is named after former NFL commissioner Pete Rozelle.
-The stadium has 257 suites as of 2023.
+The stadium had 257 suites as of 2023.

 Other events

 College football

 Northwest Stadium hosts the annual Prince George's Classic college football game, which is a game usually between two historically black universities.
 It has hosted several other college football games, including a 1998 game between the Notre Dame Fighting Irish and Navy Midshipmen, a 2004 game between the USC Trojans and Virginia Tech Hokies, and the Army–Navy Game in 2011 and 2024.